 2. Sell the property

 a) When you sell a property that has been inherited, you must determine your basis cost for the property to find out how much income from the sale you will declare and pay taxes on for your US tax return.
-The inheritance laws on basis are in flux currently in the USA, e.g. the rules will change from 2010 to 2011, so be sure to check with your accountant to make sure you declare the correct basis.
+The inheritance laws on basis are in flux currently in the USA, e.g. the rules change from time to time, so be sure to check with your accountant to make sure you declare the correct basis.
 At this time (2010) the cost basis will be the fair market value of the home, the day of death.

 b) Selling the property may not be that simple.
 You’ll need a reliable and trustworthy real estate agent to help you through the process.
 This may entail multiple trips to India to get everything in order.
 Having an excellent agent to help would ease the process.
 Ask around of your friends and relatives to see if they know someone.